partykaantoni/Marching-Squares/README.md

 In the implementation:
 1. A grid of points with random values of 0 and 1 is generated.
 2. Each set of four adjacent points forms a `Square` structure.
-3. For each square, its state (`all`) is calculated based on the sum and distribution of the corner values.
+3. For each square, its state is calculated based on the sum and distribution of the corner values.
 4. The `segmentSquare()` function creates a lookup table that specifies the interpolation method for each configuration.
 5. Based on this, the resulting “screen” is built, which represents the contours in the form of ASCII characters.